johncolby/along-tract-stats/README.md

 Overview
 --------
 This is a set of tools for conducting an along-tract analysis of white matter fiber tracts derived from diffusion MRI data.
-It allows you to analyze a scalar metric (e.g. fractional ansiotropy; FA) parameterized along a tract, rather than the more typical method of collapsing the variability in these measures into single tract-averaged mean estimates.
+It allows you to analyze a scalar metric (e.g. fractional anisotropy; FA) parameterized along a tract, rather than the more typical method of collapsing the variability in these measures into single tract-averaged mean estimates.

 This package contains 3 things: